vagelim/expense-sms/README.md

 1. [Clone the repo](https://github.com/vagelim/expense-sms.git)
 2. `chmod +x` the python files
 2. Modify `config.py`, change:
-    - `AUTHORIZED_NUMBERS` to a list of phone numbers that are allowed to commit expenses
     - `DEFAULT_NUMBER` to your phone number.
 This number is used for debugging purposes
     - `NEXMO_NUMBER` to the phone number in your Nexmo account
     - `NEXMO_API_KEY` to your Nexmo API key
     - `NEXMO_SECRET` to your Nexmo secret
+    - `SHARE_EMAIL` to the `client_email` in your OAuth2 json file
-    - `SHEETS_URL` to the URL of the Google Sheets workbook to use
+    - `ADMIN_BOOK` to the URL of the Google Sheets workbook to use to store administrativia
     - `GCONF` to the location of your gspread OAuth2 credentials (recommend putting these in a location other than webserver root, i.e. **NOT** in `/var/www`).
 Remember to make these readable to your webserver user
+    - `SELF_SERVICE` to `True` if you want users to be able to add themselves via txt message
-3. Share the workbook at SHEETS_URL with the email in your OAuth2 credentials, listed as `client_email`. **Note**: You may receive a "Message Undeliverable" notice in your email after sharing.
+3. Share the workbook at ADMIN_BOOK with the email in your OAuth2 credentials, listed as `client_email`.
+**Note**: You may receive a "Message Undeliverable" notice in your email after sharing.
 Ignore it.
+4. Add your first user
+    - Go to your `ADMIN_BOOK` and in the first column input your phone number (no spaces or dashes)
+    - In the adjacent column, enter the Google Sheets URL of the workbook you want to track _your_ expenses in
+    - **Make sure** the workbook is shared with the email defined in `SHARE_EMAIL`
 ### Usage
 Messages sent to Expense-SMS follow this format:
 `@<item>:<price>`